scorzine/card-game/README.md

 In general, a turn you take in the game will proceed as follows:

-First you would increase the amount of "Mana" or resource you have of one of the 4 colors located on the right.
+First you draw a card from your deck and then you would increase the amount of "Mana" or resource you have of one of the 4 colors located on the right.
 This action is performed by left clicking one of the animated colored squares which will then add 1 resource of that color to be available.
 This is a permanent addition, so if you use it up on one turn, when you begin your next turn that mana will be restored in addition to whichever color you pick then.
 So for example if I began my first turn by adding "Red", I would be able to spend 1 "Red" mana that turn.
 Then next turn, I would start out with 1 "Red" and could either add another "Red" allowing me to spend up to 2 "Red" mana, or I could add "Blue", allowing me to spend up to 1 "Red and 1 "Blue" that turn.

 The next step would be to play a unit or spell using your mana. units are cards in your hand that lie in the center of the screen and are denoted by the amount of mana they cost in colored circles on the bottom left of the card indicating the type of mana they cost.